weimingtom/onscripter-jh-odroid-go-advance/README.md

 Replace /usr/lib/aarch64-linux-gnu/libSDL2-2.0.so.0.8.0 with my built libSDL2-2.0.so.0.12.0
 (better to copy libSDL2-2.0.so.0.12.0 to /home/odroid/SDL-master/test/libSDL2-2.0.so.0)
 ```
-* Write to /opt/system/testsprite2.sh, for adding LD_LIBRARY_PATH to search new built libSDL2-2.0.so.0
+* Write to /opt/system/testsprite2.sh (with WinSCP or SSH/PuTTY), for adding LD_LIBRARY_PATH to search new built libSDL2-2.0.so.0
 ```
 #!/bin/sh